jbian92/Netflix-Data-Visualization/README.md

 # Netflix Data Visualization
-This model was created during Execute Big's Tech Roulette Week 3 and uses Python Pyplot.
+This model was created during Execute Big's Tech Roulette Week 3.
+Using Python Pyplot and a dataset that includes information about all TV shows and movies available on Netflix as of 2019, I created 3 visualizations to help determine what types of shows/movies Netflix should create/add to make the most money.

 ## What is Data Visualization?
 Data visualization is a powerful tool that can make complicated and large amounts of data appealing and understandable to non-technical people by portraying overall trends and patterns through graphs.